AarnavNagariya/Trading-Management-System/documentation_md/Overview.md

 *   **SendWebSocketMessage:** Sends a message through the WebSocket connection by checking if the connection is established, sending the message, and handling the case when the connection is not established.
 *   **SubscribeToOrderBook:** Subscribes to the order book by adding the instrument to the subscribed instruments set, constructing the subscription payload, sending the subscription message through the WebSocket, and starting a new thread to close the connection after the specified duration.

-### Main

-*   **Start:** Starts the program by getting the client ID and secret, creating the `TradingManager` instance, and calling the `authenticate` method.
-*   **Authenticate:** Checks if the access token was retrieved successfully and proceeds to the main loop if the authentication was successful.
-*   **MainLoop:** Displays the menu options, gets the user's choice, and handles the user's choice by calling the corresponding methods in the `TradingManager`.

-The flow diagram provides a comprehensive visual representation of the code's structure, logic, and interactions between the different components.
-It highlights the key functionalities, decision points, and error handling mechanisms within the `TradingManager` class and the overall program flow.